AiGaA/Jigsaw-game/README.md

 ## Credits <a name="credits"></a>

 - Code Institutes material on HTML, CSS and JavaScript
+- [CodingTrain](https://thecodingtrain.com/): Introduction on p5.js and variations of sliding puzzle creations.
+Big credit to their tutorial videos and great explanations on functions.
 - [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/): To postion and create more adaptive content
-- [CodingTrain](https://thecodingtrain.com/): Introduction on p5.js and variations of sliding puzzle creations
 - [Stackowerflow](https://stackoverflow.com/): Finding relative answers to questions arised during the project
 - [GitHub Gist](https://gist.github.com/discover): For many, many more questions arised
 - And big thanks to Irene at Code Institute and my mentor Martina!